Cricket at the 2010 South Asian Games: Eligibility

+Venues

 Squads

 Five countries sent teams to the tournament – Bangladesh, the Maldives, Nepal, Pakistan, and Sri Lanka.
 Of those, Bangladesh, Pakistan and Sri Lanka were full members of the International Cricket Council (ICC), while Nepal was an associate member and the Maldives were an affiliate.
 In March 2009, it was reported that Afghanistan, Bhutan, and India would also send teams, but this did not eventuate.